 55-inch TV vs 65-inch TV electricity cost

 Compare 55-inch and 65-inch TV electricity cost with the same price per kWh and viewing time.
-This helps when you want to know whether a bigger screen materially changes your annual entertainment energy cost.
+Use it to see whether a bigger screen materially changes annual entertainment power use.

 Shared price and period make the comparison consistent.